Spitzbube/OSTC-OHOS-manifest/README.md

 Build distro of your choice:

+For Poky-tiny you can choose any of the following machines: qemux86, qemux86-64, qemuarm, qemuarmv5

     build$ DISTRO=poky-tiny MACHINE=qemux86 bitbake core-image-minimal

+For Zephyr you can choos any of the following machines: acrn, arduino-101-ble, arduino-101, arduino-101-sss, qemu-cortex-m3, qemu-nios2, qemu-x86

     build$ DISTRO=zephyr MACHINE=qemu-x86 bitbake zephyr-philosophers

 For Zephyr, `zephyr-philosophers` is the one of sample applications available